General Introductory Courses that I regularly teach:

 PHI 365 Philosophy in the Pre-College Classroom

-See the SJC college website for the full offering.
+See the SJNY college website for the full offering.